Interactions of galaxies outside clusters and massive groups: Results

 \subsection{\it Morphology}

-We build our study on previous similar analysis \citep[e.g. ][]{2009ApJ...691.1828P,2009ApJ...699.1595P} of morphology dependence on local environment.
+We build our study on previous similar analysis (e.g. Park \& Choi 2009; Park \& Hwang 2009) of morphology dependence on local environment.
 With a much larger SDSS DR7 data sets we are in a position to study this dependence in greater details for galaxies lying in comparatively low density regimes.
 Figure \ref{fig2} shows the variation of fraction $f_E$ of early type galaxies as function of large scale background density ($\rho_{20}$) and projected separation $r_p$ from the galaxy's nearest neighbor.
 Early (red dot) and late (blue dot) type galaxies, having early type (upper panel) and late type (lower panel) nearest neighbor, are distributed in a triangular shaped region in this figure.
 This is due to the statistical correlation between $r_p$ and $\rho_{20}$.
 At each point of parameter space we obtain the value of $f_E$ from the ratio of weighted number of early type galaxies to the weighted number of total galaxies within a smoothing spline kernel of fixed size.
-The contours thus obtained are restricted to regions with statistical significance above 1$\sigma$.
+The contours thus obtained are restricted to regions with statistical significance above 1$\sigma$. {In case of target galaxies having early type neighbors (upper panel), we detect a gradual increase in $f_E$ as the galaxy approaches its neighbor.
+For galaxies in our sample we find no (or very little) dependence of $f_E$ on background density for galaxies that are situated outside (or inside) the virial radius of their neighbors, thus indicating the absence of any morphology density relation (Dressler 1980)}.
+The behavior of $f_E$ for galaxies with late type nearest neighbor (lower panel) is similar at separations larger than neighbor's virial radius.
+However, when the galaxy is inside the virial radius of its neighbor, $f_E$ starts decreasing after attaining a maximum value around $r_p$ $\sim$ 0.3 $r_{vir,nei}$. {Significant hydrodynamic effects from neighbor galaxies appear to be important at these separations}.
+Sensitivity of $f_E$ to $\rho_{20}$ exists mainly within the virialized region at very high background density.
+This verifies earlier studies (e.g. Park {\em et al.} 2008) confirming that the effects of the nearest neighbors are critically important to galaxy morphology. {In the region of low merger and interaction ($r_p > r_{vir,nei}$), we report an early type fraction that asymptotically approaches about 0.2}.
+This could be the inborn morphology fraction.
+In such an environment, early type galaxies couldn't have formed by processes such as strangulation because of lack of nearby large galaxies.
+According to recent observational (Croton \& Farrar 2008) and theoretical (Hirschmann {\em et al.} 2013) studies, {such early type galaxies could either have formed due to AGN heating or other internal processes of galaxy formation}.